-6.3 Audit methodology
+Audit methodology

-The Board should satisfy itself that the methodology proposed for an audit cycle conforms to acknowledged good practice internationally.
+The Board should satisfy itself that the methodology proposed for an audit cycle conforms to acknowledge good practice internationally and is in line with Te Tiriti o Waitangi.

-The Board should ensure that the detailed methodology for audits in the cycle is documented https://www.aqa.ac.nz/sites/all/files/AQA%20Constitution%20Approved%20April%202018 0.pdf accessed 20200604 appropriately and disseminated to universities, auditors and other key stakeholders.
+The Board should ensure that the detailed methodology for audits in the cycle is documented appropriately and disseminated to universities, auditors and other key stakeholders.
 Normally this will be in the form of a handbook produced both in print form and on the AQA website.